-You can see below the best Sites in Zakynthos.
-You can filter them by category and location.
+You can see the best Sights of Zakynthos below: Ancient sites, Museums, Churches, Castles, and more points of interest.
+You can filter all attractions by category and location.

-Marathonisi is a pristine island in the bay of Laganas, right opposite Limni Keriou beach.
-Excursion boats go to Marathonisi, which is known for its sandy beaches and the green landscape.
-On the soft sand of Marathonisi, the sea turtle caretta-caretta goes to lay its eggs.
+Marathonisi is a pristine island in Laganas Bay, right opposite Limni Keriou Beach.
+Excursion boats go to Marathonisi, which is known for its sandy beaches and green landscape.
+On the soft sand of Marathonisi, many Caretta caretta sea turtles go to lay their eggs.

-The church of Agios Dionysios, the protector of the island, is located close to the port.
+The church of Agios Dionysios, the patron saint of the island, is located close to the port.
 It has an impressive bell tower, the tallest in the town, and hosts the shrine of the saint.

 The church of Agios Nikolaos Molos, located in Solomos Square, is the only building of Venetian style that survived the earthquake of 1953.
 It was later reconstructed keeping its original characteristics.